 Elective credits should be planned with the help of an engineering advisor and based on the requirements of the specific discipline at the baccalaureate institution the student plans to attend.
 This two-year program requires students to be ready for calculus by the second quarter of the first year.
-Students who are not well prepared in high school mathematics and science, you should plan a three-year program at Centralia College in preparation for transfer to a four-year school.
-The main emphasis in the first year should be on strengthening mathematics, basic sciences, communication, and reading skills.

-5 2 OR Humanities Dist First Year Technical Writing Calculus I Distribution ribution 5 3 OR Spring Quarter, CS& 131 CS& 141 MATH& 152 ENGR& 214 First Year Computer Science C++ Computer Science Java Calculus I Statics 5 5 PHYS& 221 Humanities Dist cond Year Linear Algebra Engineering Physics I ribution 5 OR Winter Quarter, ENGR 203 ENGR& 215 MATH& 163 PHYS& 222 Applied Numerical Methods Dynamics Calculus III Engineering Physics II 5 5 5 20 Spring Quarter, ENGR& 204 MATH 212 MATH 264 PHYS& 223 Second Year Electrical Circuits Differential Equations Calculus IV Engineering Physics III 5 3
+If you are not well prepared in high school mathematics and science, you should plan a three-year program at Centralia College in preparation for transfer to a four-year school with the main emphasis in the first year should be on strengthening your mathematics, basic sciences, communication, and reading skills.

-\ An Economics class is recommended.
+General Chemistry w/lab I English Composition I 5 2 OR Humanities Dist First Year Technical Writing Calculus Is Distributions Distribution 5 3 OR Spring Quarter, CS& 131 CS& 141 MATH& 152 ENGR& 214 First Year Computer Science I C++ Computer Science I Java Calculus II Statics 5 5 PHYS& 221 Humanities Dist cond Year Linear Algebra Engineering Physics I ribution 5 OR Winter Quarter, ENGR 203 ENGR& 215 MATH& 163 PHYS& 222 Spring Quarter, Applied Numerical Methods Dynamics Calculus III Engineering Physics II 5 5 ENGR& 204 MATH 212 MATH 264 PHYS& 223 Electrical Circuits Differential Equations Calculus IV Engineering Physics III 5 5 3

-\\ If you need review prior to MATH& 151 Calculus I, you should take Precalculus.
+- An Economics class is recommended. - If you need review prior to MATH& 151 Calculus I, you should take Precalculus.